-Understanding how much borrowing capacity you have when buying your first home is an essential step for all newcomers to home ownership.
+Understanding your borrowing power when buying your first home is an essential step for all newcomers to home ownership.

 The question of “How much can I borrow?” rears its ugly head for all new home buyers.
-As daunting as it can be, understanding your borrowing power is important – and essential – for those ready to get their foot in the door with their first home purchase.
+As daunting as it can be, understanding your borrowing power is important – and essential – for those ready to get their foot in the door when buying your first home.

 Owning property in Australia is a dream for many young professionals and families.
-Aside from the financial benefits of owning a home, being able to call a slice of land your own is one of life’s aspirations for many people.
+Aside from the financial benefits of owning a home, having a home to call your own is one of life’s aspirations for many people.